 I learned that I am an empath – someone who readily absorbs other people’s emotions and physical symptoms.
-I had always been aware of something like this within me, but I had never been able to give a name or have the ‘drained’ feeling that can be associated with it, accurately described.
-I had felt it recently when I’d been living in a flat below someone who had been going through a difficult time that had affected him quite badly.
+I had always been aware of something like this within me, but I had never been able to give it a name or have the ‘drained’ feeling that can be associated with it, accurately described.
+I had felt it recently when I’d been living in a flat below someone who had been going through something that had affected him quite badly.
 I knew he wasn’t deliberately projecting his anger and frustration onto me personally, but I could feel it.
 As though an invisible poisonous gas was slowly escaping from the house upstairs and seeping in through the cracks under the doors and into my flat.
 I couldn’t get out of there fast enough and as soon as I did, the feeling of heaviness evaporated.

 One of the things I would have liked to have been able to manifest as a result of my Aahh meditations was more money.
 Even if financial abundance was beyond my capability, then at least to have the scarcity removed and have it replaced with a stronger sense of security.
 But I was a very long way from that happy state of affairs.

-Sometimes I would rather do anything than confront the almost indescribable shame that has accompanied certain events and situations that I have encountered in my life.
+Sometimes I would rather do anything than confront the indescribable shame that has accompanied certain events and situations that I have encountered in my life.
 I had reached that point.
 No amount of chanting, meditating, affirming, wishing and hoping was going to change things.
 I felt like I was losing badly in a game of Monopoly.
-When everything you own is mortgaged and you roll the dice hoping like hell you’re not going land on the hotel some bastard’s just put on Mayfair.
+When everything you own is mortgaged and you roll the dice and just hope like hell you’re not going land on the hotel some bastard’s just put on Mayfair.
 I needed to face it.
 It wasn’t just that I was finding it a bit difficult to make ends meet, it was impossible.

 I qualified for a No Asset Procedure (NAP) as my debt was less than $47,000 and I had no additional money to repay it.
 I had to provide evidence as to what happened and why, which was easy because this information was readily on hand.
 My application was accepted, and the debt was effectively cleared overnight.
-I would be in the procedure for twelve months and during this time I was not permitted to access credit over $1000, take on any hire purchase agreements and my credit rating would be affected.
-A record of my application would be listed in the insolvency register which is free for the public to search for four years my discharge.
+I would be in the procedure for twelve months and during this time I wasn’t permitted to access credit over $1000, take on any hire purchase agreements and my credit rating would be affected.
+A record of my application would be listed in the insolvency register which is free for the public to search for four years after my discharge.
 I couldn’t have cared less about any of that.
-I was just so massively relieved that this scheme existed to help people like me who had done their best but fallen into a black hole of humiliating financial desperation.
+I was just so massively relieved that this scheme existed to help people like me who had done their best but fallen into a black hole of financial desperation.

 The morning after receiving the notification from the Official Assignee, I found I had more humiliation to face.
-My wages had been paid overnight but when I logged in to my account intending to pay my overdue Telecom bill I found that everything had frozen.
+My wages had been paid overnight but when I logged in to my account intending to pay my overdue Telecom bill I found that everything had been frozen.
 I phoned the bank and the insolvency had meant that I would have to close my account.
 I went into a state of panic.
 Did this mean that the wages that had been paid overnight had been seized?
 Would I ever be permitted to have another bank account?
-How would this affect my wages and income protection insurance?
-Would I have to be paid in cash and keep it in a shoebox under the bed?
+How would this affect future wages and income protection insurance?
+Would I have to be paid in cash and keep it in a shoe-box under the bed?
 How would I pay for things like rent, telecoms and electricity?

 Then a calm voice inside my head took over: